andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

   <figcaption class="figure-caption">Looks like she's back, Bill Withers</figcaption>
 </figure>

-As we wind our way up the flanks of the mountain to Chalet Bratlie we see lines of chairs, strung aloft, sitting idly, softly waving in the breeze.
+As we wind our way up the Northeastern flank of GTop towards Chalet Bratlie I spot lines of chairs, strung aloft, sitting idly, softly waving in the breeze.
 Seeing as we're nearly into June the chairlifts of Gausta Skisenter stopped spinning weeks ago.
-However, GTop still presides over a blanket of snow on his lofty crest and by god I feel like sliding down it.
+However, GTop still accommodates a blanket of snow upon his lofty ridge and by god I feel like sliding down it.
 Thankfully we are in luck - we can catch a ride to the top of the mountain - but it won't be on a chairlift.
 Or a T-bar.
 Or a rope tow.